 The first argument specifies the output format.
-Currently, the following values are supported: html and latex.
+Currently, the following values are supported: html, latex and rtf.

-The second argument specifies the file name of the image. doxygen will look for files in the paths (or files) that you specified after the IMAGE_PATH tag.
+The second argument specifies the file name of the image. doxygen will look for files in the paths (or files) that you specified after the IMAGE\PATH tag.
 If the image is found it will be copied to the correct output directory.
 If the image name contains spaces you'll have to put quotes ("...") around it.
-You can also specify an absolute URL instead of a file name, but then doxygen does not copy the image nor check its existance.
+You can also specify an absolute - URL instead of a file name, but then doxygen does not copy the image nor check its existence.